liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/07-deploying-wars-wab-generator/01-deploying-wars-wab-generator-intro.markdown

 [TOC levels=1-4]

-You can create applications for @product@ as Java EE-style Web Application ARchive (WAR) artifacts or as Java ARchive (JAR) OSGi bundle artifacts.
+You can create applications for @sharepoint@ as Java EE-style Web Application ARchive (WAR) artifacts or as Java ARchive (JAR) OSGi bundle artifacts.
 Bean Portlets, PortletMVC4Spring Portlets, and JSF Portlets must be packaged as WAR artifacts because their frameworks are designed for Java EE.
 Therefore, they